quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Introduction

-QUIC {{?QUIC-TRANSPORT=I-D.ietf-quic-transport}} is a new transport protocol focusing on support of semantics as needed for HTTP
+QUIC {{?QUIC-TRANSPORT=I-D.ietf-quic-transport}} is a new transport protocol encapsulated in UDP and encrypted by default.
+QUIC integrates TLS
-{{?QUIC-HTTP=I-D.ietf-quic-http}}.
-QUIC is encapsulated in UDP and encrypted by default.
-QUIC integrates TLS {{?QUIC-TLS=I-D.ietf-quic-tls}} to encrypt all payload data and most control information.
-The version of HTTP that operates over QUIC is HTTP/3.
+{{?QUIC-TLS=I-D.ietf-quic-tls}} to encrypt all payload data and most control information.
+The design focused on support of semantics for HTTP, which required changes to HTTP known as HTTP/3 {{?QUIC-HTTP=I-D.ietf-quic-http}}.

 Given that QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is not meant to be